 Calculations based on measured data with proprietary analysis and visualization software

 3D and 2D visualizations of the runway rails

 Konecranes engineers review all collected data and provide recommendations for corrective actions.

 Get a complete view of crane and rail geometry

-The CraneQ Crane Geometric Survey works together with the RailQ Runway Survey to give you a complete view of crane and rail geometry.
+Konecranes RailQ Runway Survey and CraneQ Crane Geometric Survey work together for a complete view of crane and rail geometry.

 Do your cranes suffer from premature wheel wear, rail wear, structural component failures or drive faults?
 All of these are common results of incorrect crane geometry.
 Have your crane operators complained about a crane making strange noises or positioning incorrectly?
 CraneQ™ Crane Geometric Survey can help you find the root cause of these symptoms to avoid major problems and costly downtime.